spaceagetv/electron-mocks/README.md

 Mock various Electron classes for testing

-This library is a collection of mocked classes to replace various Electron classes during testing.
+This library is a collection of mocked classes to replace various Electron classes and instances during testing.

 It's still very rough, so please help contribute to help make this functionality more robust.